DaluEsomeju/6CCS3PRJ-Rimp-Interpreter/README.md

 # Abstract Machine for RIMP

-The goal of this project is to implement an abstract machine for a small programming language called RIMP.
+The project implements an abstract machine for a small programming language called RIMP.
 This is accomplished using several scripts (modules):

 - lexer.sc: Lexer for SIMP
 - parser.sc: Parser for SIMP